top of page

 What Contentment Offers Instead

 Balance is about control.
-Contentment is about acceptance.
+Contentment is about acceptance and grace.

 Reflection: Contentment Over Balance